romana1234/ada-template-website/Intro.md

 ...most movies have a runtime of 100 minutes?
 Movie runtime has a mean of 94 and a median of 93 minutes, and 75% of movies have a runtime below 106 minutes.
 It is interesting to see that there are two peaks of runtime around 15 and 95 minutes.

-For better visualisation, 45 films were discarded to do the runtime histogram (those with runtime > 500 minutes).
+For better visualisation, 45 movies were discarded to do the runtime histogram (those with runtime > 500 minutes).
 These outliers made the histogram difficult to read even on a log-log scale.
 They correspond to 0.07% of the movies in the dataset.

 The movie boxoffice histogram has an x-axis on the log scale, given the wide range of values of boxoffice revenue, with a maximum of 2.78 billion dollars for "Avatar".
 Most revenues are concentrated around 5 million dollars.